Lynch syndrome and the Mismatch repair genes

 How is Lynch syndrome diagnosed?

-Lynch syndrome is diagnosed via a blood or saliva test to detect a germline (inherited) mutation affecting one of the 4 mismatch repair genes MLH1, MSH2, MSH6 or PSM2.
+Lynch syndrome is diagnosed via a blood or saliva test to detect a germline (inherited) mutation in one of the 4 mismatch repair genes MLH1, MSH2, MSH6 or PSM2.
+Mutations in EPCAM also cause Lynch syndrome because the MSH2 gene can't work properly.

 Who should be tested for Lynch syndrome?